Nursing Home Neglect

-Bedsores, also known as decubitus ulcers, and pressure sores can usually be prevented by frequently turning the patient and using a higher quality mattresses with overlays.
+Bedsores, also known as decubitus ulcers, and pressure sores can usually be prevented by frequently turning the patient and using a higher quality mattress with overlays.
 Bedsores begin as a red sore on the skin.
 If left untreated, the sore breaks the skin.
-Over time, if proper steps are not taken, the wound increases in size and in depth.
+Over time, if proper steps are not taken, the wound increases in size and in-depth.
 Eventually, the wound becomes so deep that it may reach down to the bone and become infected.

 2) Unexplained Injuries